 Let’s assume we are the public library and someone asks us what we are researching.
 We tell them religion and they use a number of logical fallacies in an attempt to prove their Supreme Being exists.

 They first ask you to prove their god doesn’t exist.
 This is an Argument From Ignorance.
 This is the assertion that their conclusion is true because there is no evidence to prove it is false.
 Don’t fall for this.
 The burden of proof is always on the person making the claim for the existence OF something.
 They need to provide the proof it exists.
 This is especially true for entities without corporeal form.
-Proving a negative or negative proof is a false proof for the existence.
+Proving a negative or negative proof is false proof for existence.
 The absence of a physical substance (the absence of milk in a bowl) to prove milk exists is not a valid comparison.
 Milk exists apart from the bowl.
 This is not a proof for the existence of a Supreme Being.
 The absence of evidence is not evidence of existence.

 You can’t prove gods don’t exist but that doesn’t mean that they do.
 You can’t disprove that Apolo, Zeus, Mythra, Dyonisys or any other god doesn’t exist.
 But, simply because there is no proof that they don’t exist doesn’t mean that they do.